Jonathon-A/Jonathon-A/README.md

 ### Hello, my name is Jonathon Axford 👋

 I'm a student at Loughborough University studying Computer Science and Artificial Intelligence.
-On this page you can find many of my projects, some are finished, and some are not.
+On this page you can find many of my projects, some are more finished than others.

 ### Coding
 - I'm fairly experienced with: